-- c.
-The student's area of concentration - Students choosing this option will be required to complete a minimum of 50 quarter hours of coursework. - The Comprehensive Examination may be taken a maximum of two (2) times.

-C. Specialization Option

-- This option offers the student specialization in a department other than Justice and Public Safety.
+- 2. Students choosing this option will be required to complete a minimum of 50 quarter hours of course work. - 3.
+The Comprehensive Examination may be taken a maximum of two times. - C. Specialization Option - 1.
+This option offers the student specialization in a department other than Justice and Public Safety.
 To qualify for this option, the student must meet the following conditions: - a.
-The student must have completed a minimum of 35 quarter hours towards the MSJP degree with a minimum grade point of 3.3. - b.
-The student must submit a written petition, for approval by his/her advisor, explaining the option selected and how that option is consistent with the student's career objectives. - c.
-The 10 quarter hours of specialized coursework will be in addition to the required 50 quarter hours.
-The student must receive an average grade of "B" or better in both of the specialized courses. - Students choosing this option will be required to complete a minimum of 60 quarter hours of coursework.
+The student must have completed a minimum of 35 quarter hours towards the M.S.J.P. degree with a minimum grade point of 3.3. - b.
+The student must submit a written petition, for approval by his or her advisor, explaining the option selected and how that option is consistent with the student's career objectives. - c.
+The 10 quarter hours of specialized course work will be in addition to the required 50 quarter hours.
+The student must receive an average grade of "B" or better in both of the specialization courses. - 2.
+Students choosing this option will be required to complete a minimum of 60 quarter hours of course work.

-Graduate Programs in JP
+Graduate Programs in Justice and Public Safety